RSS Feed

 Boil milk, water, butter, oil and salt.
 Take off heat and add flour.
 Mix well.
 It will be clumped together.

 Add eggs (one at a time) Mixing well after each egg.
-Add the 1 1/2 cups of cheese and half of Parmesan cheese.
+Add the 1 1/2 cups of cheese and the Parmesan cheese.

 Spray a cookie sheet with oil or butter, and bake at 350 for about 30 minutes or until golden on top.